enspyrco/monorepo/packages/flutter/plugins/flutter_box2c/README.md

 Cocoapods can cache rather aggresively so changes may not affect a subsequent build.

 Running `bust_cache_then_build.sh` from `example/macos` should clear out build products and result in any changes being picked up during the build.

+## Running the tests

+I am (Mar 5 '23) using a symlink to the built dylib in `test/`

+The symlink points to the dylib generated during a debug build so that the test can obtain the file from it's local environment (or think it is).

+This is a dodgy hack, we will want to at some stage come up with a more permanent solution.

 ## Project stucture